 Brett Ozment is an artist and educator dedicated to creating wild, thought-provoking art that pushes boundaries and encourages new ways of thinking.
 In addition to art, he is an avid outdoorsman who enjoys fishing, hunting, and exploring the rugged wilderness of Montana.
 He is passionate about making a difference in the community through art and creative projects to teach important scientific concepts in a hands-on and engaging atmosphere.
 His recent works explore the intersection of art, history, and nature, using Copper, Cattle, and Lumber to create intricate and beautiful pieces that challenge viewers to reconsider their relationship with the world around them.
 Through his art and non-profit work, Brett is committed to making a positive impact in the world and inspiring others to do the same.

 Christy is a psychotherapist and business owner.
 Her own 4 children had an eclectic academic experience--including homeschooling, overseas international school, private and public schools.
 She lived in Livingston for 20 years and is excited to be a part of what the school offers her "home" community.
 She believes that educating our children is the MOST important job and is married to a teacher!

 B.S.
 University of Kansas, Environmental Studies

-I grew up in the countray side of Kansas City.
-I worked in Alaska as a sea kyaking guide before settling down with an amazing husband and our two off-the-hook sharp, courageous and joyful boys.
+I grew up in the country side of Kansas City.
+I worked in Alaska as a sea kayaking guide before settling down with an amazing husband and our two off-the-hook sharp, courageous and joyful boys.
 I am an artist and owner operator of Filana Beeswax Crayons.